DaniiB26/CarInsurance/BACKLOG.md

 - Succes -> **200 OK**, JSON fields correct.

 I also added carExists(Long carId) in the service to support these checks.

+## Task D

+- I started this task by enabling scheduling.
+- Next, I created a method to return the list of insurance policies by their **end date**.
+- Finally, I added a **scheduler** in the utils.
+My approach was that, once a new day begins, the scheduler runs and checks which policies expired on the previous day.